-MarineMaid was voted Best In The West in NewsNowNiagara for Upholstery (that's me!) for the years 2017, 2018, 2019, and 2020 (click the years to see the publication.)
+MarineMaid was voted Best In The West in NewsNowNiagara for Upholstery (that's me!) in 2017, 2018, 2019, and 2020 (click the years to see the publication).

-My passion for sewing started as a child when I went through phases of making custom clothes for my dolls, sheet dresses for myself and my friends, and continued through high school where I took all the fashion and sewing classes available and did my co-op at a Hamilton clothing boutique called Serendipity in 1999.
+My passion for sewing started as a child when I went through phases of making custom clothes for my dolls, sheet dresses for myself and my friends, and continued through high school, where I took all the fashion and sewing classes available and did my co-op at a Hamilton clothing boutique called Serendipity in 1999.

 In 2002 I achieved a diploma of Fashion Design at the International Academy of Design and Technology in Montreal where I graduated with honours.